mdeshmu/PyHive/README.rst

 Tips for test environment setup
 ================================
 You can setup test environment by following ``.travis.yaml`` in this repository.
-It uses Cloudera's CDH which requires username and password for download.
+It uses `Cloudera's CDH 5 <https://docs.cloudera.com/documentation/enterprise/release-notes/topics/cdh_vd_cdh_download_510.html>`_ which requires username and password for download.
 It may not be feasible for everyone to get those credentials.
 Hence below are alternative instructions to setup test environment.

-You can clone `this repository <https://github.com/big-data-europe/docker-hive/blob/master/docker-compose.yml>`_ which already has docker-compose.yaml for Presto and Hive.
+You can clone `this repository <https://github.com/big-data-europe/docker-hive/blob/master/docker-compose.yml>`_ which has Docker Compose setup for Presto and Hive.
 You can add below lines to its docker-compose.yaml to start Trino in same environment::

     trino: